Welcome to

 Is Music theory Really Necessary?
 Would I deserve a doctorate if I didn't answer "yes and no"?

-(the creative act of writing and understanding music)
+Inside the Music (the creative act of writing and understanding music)

 The Gymnopedie Project: students take on the eccentric Frenchman by writing their own Gymnopedies